KenyonY/flaxkv/README.md

 - **Buffered Writing**: Data is buffered and scheduled for write to the database, reducing the overhead of frequent database writes.

-- **High-Performance Database Backend**: Uses the high-performance key-value database LMDB as its default backend.
+- **High-Performance Database Backend**: Uses the high-performance key-value database LevelDB as its default backend.

 - **Atomic Operations**: Ensures that write operations are atomic, safeguarding data integrity.